Arsenical bronze: Origins in pre-history

 Although arsenical bronze occurs in the archaeological record across the globe, the earliest artifacts so far known, dating from the 5th millennium BC, have been found on the Iranian plateau.
 Arsenic is present in a number of copper-containing ores (see table at right, adapted from Lechtman & Klein, 1999), and therefore some contamination of the copper with arsenic would be unavoidable.
 However, it is still not entirely clear to what extent arsenic was deliberately added to copper and to what extent its use arose simply from its presence in copper ores that were then treated by smelting to produce the metal.

-Reconstructing a possible sequence of events in prehistory involves considering the structure of copper ore deposits, which are mostly sulphides.
+Reconstructing a possible sequence of events in prehistory involves considering the structure of copper ore deposits, which are mostly sulfides.
 The surface minerals would contain some native copper and oxidized minerals, but much of the copper and other minerals would have been washed further into the ore body, forming a secondary enrichment zone.
 This includes many minerals such as tennantite, with their arsenic, copper and iron.
-Thus, the surface deposits would have been used first; with some work, deeper sulphidic ores would have been uncovered and worked, and it would have been discovered that the material from this level had better properties.
+Thus, the surface deposits would have been used first; with some work, deeper sulfidic ores would have been uncovered and worked, and it would have been discovered that the material from this level had better properties.

 Using these various ores, there are four possible methods that may have been used to produce arsenical bronze alloys.
 These are: